How does horse racing work?

 Types of Racing

-There are two types of thoroughbred horse racing in the UK which help to answer the query: how does horse racing work:
+We touched upon this earlier, but let’s take a closer look at the most common forms of racing in Britain.
+There are two types of thoroughbred horse racing in the UK which help to answer the query: how does horse racing work?:

 Types of Races and Major Races

-Britain stages some of the most well-known races in the world, both on the Flat and National Hunt types of races.
-The races are condition events , stakes races or major handicaps in which each horse is allocated a weight based on its previous form.
+Britain stages some of the most well-known races in the world, both on the Flat and National Hunt races.
+The races are condition events, stakes races or major handicaps in which each horse is allocated a weight based on its previous form.
 Ante post markets lead to the interest and that goes up a level when the weights are announced.

 The Five Classics are as follows:

-- 2,000 Guineas run at Newmarket in early May over one mile for colts and fillies
+- 2,000 Guineas run at Newmarket.
+A Group 1 race held in late April or early May over one mile (1609 metres) for three-year old colts and fillies.
+The first leg of the English Triple Crown

-- 1,000 Guineas run at Newmarket in early May over one mile for fillies
+- 1,000 Guineas run at Newmarket.
+A Group 1 race held late April or early May over one mile (1609 metres for three-year old fillies.
+Follows the 2,000 Guineas

-- The Oaks run at Epsom in early June over one mile four furlongs for fillies
+- The Oaks Stakes run at Epsom.
+A Group 1 race held in late May or early June over one mile four furlongs and six yards for three-year old fillies.
+The second oldest of the five Classics

-The King George V1 Stakes race is the mid-season highlight and is run over 12 furlongs at Ascot in min-July.
+The King George VI and Queen Elizabeth Stakes race is the mid-season highlight and is run over one mile, three furlongs and 211 yards.
+This prestigious race is held at Ascot each July.
 The Prix de l’Arc de Triomphe is the biggest Flat race in Europe and is run over one mile four furlongs at Longchamp near Paris.

 The Cheltenham Festival in Match dominates the jumps season and features championship races for each discipline and race distance.
-The meeting takes place from Tuesday to Friday but is unlikely to be extended to a fifth day which would dilute the quality.
-The feature races of the festival, one of which are run on each day of the meeting in mid-March, are as follows:
+The meet generally takes place in March.
+The feature races of the festival, one of which are run between Tuesday and Friday, are as follows:

-Champion Hurdle – identifies the best hurler over two miles
+Champion Hurdle – Grade 1 race identifying the best hurdler over two miles 87 yards

-Gold Cup – the Blue Riband of the meeting and the main championship race of the season for staying chasers.
+Gold Cup – Grade 1 race.
+Highlight of the Festival and the main championship race of the season for staying chasers.

 On Course Betting